BatchClayderman/Cryptography-Schemes/README.md

 The ``computeCoefficients`` function is used to compute the coefficients of the expand expression of the expressions like $F(x) = (x - x_1)(x - x_2)\cdots(x - x_d)$, that is, $F(x) = (x - x_1)(x - x_2)\cdots(x - x_d) = x^d - \left(\sum_\limits{i = 1}^d x_i\right) x^{d - 1} + \left(\sum_\limits{1 \leqslant i < j \leqslant d} x_i x_j \right) x^{d - 2} - \cdots + (-1)^d \prod\limits_{i = 1}^d x_i$.

-Although the numpy library provides such functions, we need to implement it manually to achieve the following targets.
+Although the numpy library provides such functions, we need to implement them manually to achieve the following targets.

 - Avoid unfair time computations for comparison purposes;
 - Arrange the coefficients from the constant term to the highest degree term;
 - Avoid computation errors caused by that ``0`` and ``1`` in Pairing algebraic operations are not the real ``0`` and ``1``, respectively; and
 - Maintain the type of all the coefficients the same as that of the roots passed.

+Here come the issues of manual computing.
+If we directly compute the coefficients as the equation shown above, that is, to calculate the first-order sum, second-order sum, $\cdots$, and finally the highest-order sum based on the $\mathrm{C}_n^1, \mathrm{C}_n^2, \cdots, \mathrm{C}_n^n$ combinations of all the roots, it will take the computer will plenty of extra computing power to achieve the combinations in addition to the $n$ sum operations, whose overall time complexity is $O(\mathrm{C}_n^1 + \mathrm{C}_n^2 + \cdots + \mathrm{C}_n^n + n) = O(2^n - 1 + n) = O(2^n - 1 + n)$.
+This can cause large time consumption when the number of roots is large.
+That is to say, the time complexity increases explosively with the number of roots.
+The more roots there are, the greater the increase in time complexity will be for each additional root.
+Anyway, we need to design an efficient algorithm to calculate the polynomial coefficients from the polynomial roots.

+First, we need to look at a simple example.
+For $d = 3$ roots 2, 3, and 5, we have the following calculation process to iterate to avoid combinatorial multiplication.
 To begin with, we need to see a simple example first.
 For $d = 3$ roots 2, 3, and 5, we have the following computing procedure to proceed iteration to avoid combinatorial multiplication.

 | Operation | [0] | [1] | [2] | [3] |